-- Verbal and non-verbal praise from staff - Comments in books and planners - Achievement points - Informing parents/carers (verbally, by letter, postcard home) - Acknowledging of achievements in school assemblies - Celebration events involving school Trustees and parents/carers - > Responsibilities given e.g. Student subject leaders - Display of good work or achievements around the school or in the 'Hendon News'
+- Verbal and non-verbal praise from staff - Postcards and letters home - Achievement points - Informing parents/carers (verbally, by letter, postcard home) - Acknowledging of achievements in school assemblies and KS3 house systems - Celebration events involving school Trustees and parents/carers - Display of good work or achievements around the school or published in the 'Hendon News'

-7.4 Responding to misbehaviour
+8.4 Responding to misbehaviour

 When a student's behaviour falls below the standard that can reasonably be expected of them, staff will respond in order to restore a calm and safe learning environment, and to prevent recurrence of misbehaviour.
+Staff will receive training on this and have the opportunity to put this into practice.